DigiWill-dhbw/Documentation/UC/login.md

 # 1. Login

 ## 1.1 Brief Description
-This use case allows a user to login with his registered account by entering his Email adress and password.
+This use case allows a user to login with his registered account by entering his Email adress or username and password.
 He can do this by using the web or mobile application.

 ## 1.2 Mockup
 ![crud_create](../Mockups/login_1.png)